Ways To Give

 CFNIL manages several different types of funds:

 - Agency Funds: Established by a nonprofit agency for its own benefit.
 Agency Funds are permanently endowed, providing a growing and dependable source of unrestricted funding.

 - Donor Advised Funds: Allow you to be actively involved in your charitable giving.
 You recommend the charitable organizations to receive grants, and we do the due diligence and paperwork.

 - Donor Designated Funds: Provide annual support to a designated charitable organization(s) that you specify.

 - Field of Interest Funds: Support a specific cause, program, geographic area, or other definable "field of interest" that is important to you.
 In some cases, you may be a part of the grantmaking process!

 - Scholarship Funds: Allow you to make a direct impact on a student's ability to achieve their educational aspirations.
-You may establish eligibility and selection criteria and even participate in the selection process!
+Work with CFNIL staff to establish eligibility and selection criteria and even participate in the selection process!
 Learn more about CFNIL's Scholarship Program.

 Is your company considering ways to maximize your philanthropic benefit to the community?
 Thinking about starting a corporate giving program but not sure how to administer the process?
 Let's talk!
 There are many options to consider and CFNIL has the professional and technical capacity to ensure you can focus on impact, not administrative details.
 Contact Dan, CFNIL President, at 779-210-8201 or email@example.com to start a conversation about these and other options related to corporate giving: